ptds2023/champagnelawjesudasan/README.md

 There are two main ways to get help with champagnelawjesudasan:

 1. Using your brain.
 If you think, you can find a solution.
-2. Contacting the creator the package, at lawrence.jesudasan(at)unil.ch
+2. Contacting the creator of the package, at *lawrence.jesudasan(at)unil.ch*